 Acoustics is defined as the science that deals with the production, control, transmission, reception, and effects of sound.

 This, in turn, has a detrimental impact on productivity.
 Research commissioned by Brother demonstrates that it typically takes 15 minutes for an employee to regain their concentration after being distracted by unnecessary noise.
+Poor Office Acoustics can also be blamed for confidential information leaks due to overheard conversations the world over.

 Whilst it is impossible to fully eliminate all sounds from an office environment, there are a number of solutions available which can reduce distracting noises.
-Our design team, don’t just design with their eyes, they design with their ears.
+Our office design team, don’t just design with their eyes, they design with their ears.
 We adopt the A, B, C approach of absorbing, blocking and covering to help reduce noise pollution:

-Absorbtion: A typical office design will feature a number of fixtures and fittings which can carry a natural acoustic rating.
+Absorption: A typical office design will feature a number of fixtures and fittings which can carry a natural acoustic rating.
 These include ceiling tiles, floor finishes and wall panels.
-The office furniture industry has embraced the need to improve acoustics too.
+The office furniture industry has embraced the need to improve office acoustics too.
 Not only can desk mounted screens be made from more absorptive materials, soft seating ranges for social spaces feature higher backs, cocoons, meeting booths and pods, giving much greater privacy, both acoustically and privacy.

 Blocking: Most partition walls are built from the surface of a raised floor, to the underside of a suspended ceiling.
 This allows sound to travel in the voids of the ceiling and under the floor.
 Vertical sound barriers help to block this sound transfer.